claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 ### 2. Getting Started
 #### 2.1 System Requirements
-Before installing [Project Bianchini Agroclimatology], ensure that your system meets the following requirements:
+Before installing [Project-Bianchini-Agroclimatology], ensure that your system meets the following requirements:
 - You must have a computer with Python 3 installed on it.
 - You must have a browser and its driver installed (preferably Google Chrome).
 - You must have a Kaggle account; otherwise, it will be required to create one.